Introduction

 Common Mistakes or Misunderstandings

 One common mistake is confusing the order of subtraction when calculating rise and run.
 Always subtract the coordinates in the same order: (y₂ - y₁) for rise and (x₂ - x₁) for run.
 Reversing the order can lead to an incorrect sign for the slope.
-Another misunderstanding is assuming that a steeper line always means a larger numerical slope.
+That said, another misunderstanding is assuming that a steeper line always means a larger numerical slope.
 In reality, a line with a slope of -5 is steeper than a line with a slope of 2, but it goes in the opposite direction.

 FAQs